dncoyote/software-engineering-guides/Notes/Core-Java-Interview.md

     - `int` → `Integer`
     - `double` → `Double`
     - `char` → `Character`
-boolean → Boolean
+    - boolean → Boolean
 - Each primitive has a corresponding wrapper in `java.lang` package.
 - Wrappers convert primitives to object, which can then be used in Collections/Generics.
-- Objects can be `null`, primitives cannot.
+- Objects can be `null`, final, but primitives cannot be either.
 - Wrappers provide useful constants & methods like `Integer.parseInt(""123)`.
 - Wrapper classes are needed for collections, generics, nullability, and APIs.
 #### Autoboxing and Unboxing